automorphism88/snapraid-btrfs/README.md

 sync is interrupted, different sets of snapshots will correspond with different portions of the parity file(s), and both sets of snapshots should be retained until a sync is completed, at which point all previous snapshots can be safely cleaned up.
-The snapraid-btrfs userdata key in snapper is used to keep track of whether a `snapraid sync` run on a set of snapshots completes successfully (i.e., returns exit status 0) to ensure that `snapraid-btrfs cleanup` can handle this situation properly.
+A snapper userdata key is used to keep track of whether a `snapraid sync` run on a set of snapshots completes successfully (i.e., returns exit status 0) to ensure that `snapraid-btrfs cleanup` can handle this situation properly.

 It is recommended that you use ext4 for the parity drives, since the metadata overhead is extremely small with the right mkfs settings (minimum possible